-

 Drying on a clothes line

 As well as using grass, you could spread laundry on hedges and bushes.
+Drying frames with wooden poles rather than ropes were another possibility.
 If you had poles, rope and pins/pegs you could have a clothes line.
-Until the 20th century clothes pins were quite simple pieces of wood: split twigs bound with wire or twine like these made by English Romanies, or very plainly-cut wood like the German ones in the photo (left).
+Until the 20th century clothes pins were quite simple pieces of wood: split twigs bound with wire or twine like these made by English Romanies, or very plainly-cut wood like the German ones in the photo (right).

 In a recent episode of the BBC version of Cranford, a gypsy from the 1840s was selling suspiciously machine-smooth wooden pegs.
 Take a look at these English examples and this collection from an Austrian museum to get an idea of how simple a hand-made clothes peg could be.

-Stones hold these saris flat while they're spread out to dry in Pondicherry, India.
-(Below right)
+Picture below right: Stones hold saris flat while they're spread out to dry in Pondicherry, India.

 5 December 2007